Calendario

 Transfer to hotel

-Day 2: PINK LAKE, from Lac Rose to Saint Louis
+Day 2, May 18-Saturday: PINK LAKE, from Lac Rose to Saint Louis

-Miles of exciting drive on the beach by 4×4 will bring us to discover the largest fisherman village in Senegal.
-More than 4500 wooden painted pirogues come to the shore with the catch of the day… We will leave our vehicles for a less intrusive, but fun, donkey chariot to approach the fisherman selling to the local market women, to meet the artisans carving the large pirogues, the painters decorating them with bright colours, and if we are lucky the “local saint” for final blessing before sailing…
+Miles of exciting drive on the beach by 4×4 (depending on tides) will bring us to discover the largest fisherman village in Senegal.
+More than 4500 wooden painted pirogues come to the shore with the catch of the day… On the beach the fisherman sells to the local market women, after we meet the artisans carving the large pirogues, the painters decorating them with bright colors, and if we are lucky the “local saint” for final blessing before sailing…

 We continue to Saint Louis, a charming old town that was the first capital of all French colonies in West Africa.